 IRPC has assessed climate change risks annually and determined sensitivity analysis of climate change risk in order to assess carbon dioxide reduction projects in order to consider cost and GHG reduction.

 Discerning of the risks related to regulations, the climate change severity which is likely to increase in the near future, IRPC takes into account the Paris Agreement which Thailand has expressed its intention to lower the greenhouse emission to control the rising of the global temperature in 2016, the changes of market demand toward low-carbon products and the advance of low-carbon technology, for instance, batteries and electrified vehicles including physical risk i.e., severe weather, flood and the draught which could get worse.
 In other point of view, IRPC visions the opportunity of business growth through a variety of low-carbon products and the use of alternative energy of which IRPC has invested continuously in terms of product development and project implementation to manage such risks and to seek for an opportunity to become a leader of climate change management in a concrete plan.
-IRPC has established the climate change strategy as a framework for business operation since 2018-2020 which includes 6 work plans as follows.
+IRPC has established the climate change strategy and pathways as a framework for business operation as follows.

 As IRPC recognize how importance of climate change impact on core businesses of oil and gas and petrochemical now facing, IRPC developed the climate change strategy and positioning the organization (as leader/ fast follower) to move forward.
 Process of strategy setting has been done through identifying risks & opportunities, evaluating peer practices & stakeholder expectations, and executive workshop.
 Our strategy aims to ensure that roadmap of initiatives should be undertaken to achieve its strategic ambition.